Car Accident & Injury Lawyers Serving Plant City

 Can I sue the trucking company for an 18-wheeler accident?

 Most of the time you can’t, because most trucking companies hire their drivers as independent contractors, not employees.
 An employer is liable for the on-duty conduct of its employees even if the employer itself was not negligent, while a company that hires an independent contractor is liable only for the conduct of the contractor if it acted negligently (by negligently hiring a dangerous driver, for example).

 You can still sue the truck driver, who as a commercial driver is likely to be covered by liability insurance.

 At Abrahamson & Uiterwyk, we are proud of its “AV” rating, the highest possible rating from Martindale-Hubbell, a national law firm rating system.
 The “A” signifies that the firm’s legal ability is “very high to preeminent.”
 The “V” denotes that our firm observes “very high” ethical standards.
 Also we are an accredited business of the Better Business Bureau.

 Ultimately, however, it is client satisfaction that is the source of satisfaction for us.
 We represent injured victims, not insurance companies, and we are not afraid to stand up to insurance company stonewalling and bullying tactics that are designed to shortchange you out of the fair compensation that you deserve.

-Call us today at 800-753-5203 or contact us online by email or live chat, so that we can schedule a free case evaluation for you.
+Call our Plant City personal injury attorneys today at 855-293-5630 or contact us online by email or live chat, so that we can schedule a free case evaluation for you.
 In most cases, we can conduct an evaluation of your case over the phone, but we can also come to meet you wherever you might be located in Plant City.
 If you live or work in Plant City, contact us 24/7 and you will find a representative standing by to take your call.